adamnstone/DigitalPortfolioWebsite/docs/stem/disability-forewarning-system/final-project-planning.md

 ## Project Overhaul

-I met with another law enforcement official on 2/2/23 to get his advice on my project.
+I interviewed another law enforcement official on to get his advice on my project.
 He suggested that a display in the back window of the car might be a better idea than on the mirror for several reasons:

-- the officer is focusing on the individual inside of the vehicle - they only look at the mirror if that's their only line of visiblity - they're more likely to see the display if its in the back window
+- The officer is focusing on the individual inside of the vehicle.
+The officer would only look at the mirror if it were the only line of visiblity to the driver.
+An officer would be more likely to see the display if it were in the back window.
-- I don't have to worry about legal considerations with the DMV for building something on the inside of a car
+- A device inside of the car mounted to the back window would not need clearance from the DMV.
-- I can make the screen bigger to clearly display a simple message to the officer
+- A screen mounted to the rear window could provide a larger viewing space.
-- I don't have to worry about weather-proofing my project
+- A device that resides inside of the car would not require weather-proofing.

-Considering these insights, I decided to go along with his idea and change the display of my project.
-The biggest challenges now were figuring out how to attach the project to the inside roof of the car and how to attach the motor to the display.
+Considering these insights, I changed the display of my project.
+The next challenge was to determine how to attach the device to the inside roof of the car and how to attach the motor to the display.

 I originally imagined the servo motor to be placed like this where the screen flips downwards from the inside roof of the car.

 ![Final Project Updated Sketch](../../assets/images/stem/disability-forewarning-system/updated-final-project-sketch.jpg)

-I considered possibly moving the display with a sliding motion like [this](https://www.youtube.com/watch?v=aXFCkfvWTHs) and not folding it upwards, but I ended up going with the folding motion because for a lot of cars the display won't be able to move upwards considering the angle between the roof and the trunk.
+I considered moving the display upward with an sliding motion like [this](https://www.youtube.com/watch?v=aXFCkfvWTHs) instead, but ended up going back to the above design since the angle between the roof and the trunk would prevent the upward sliding motion.

-For the motor itself, I am planning to make a servo-driven hinge mechanism similar to products I found while researching.
-[This Thingiverse page](https://www.thingiverse.com/thing:1323380/files) has the `STL` files from the video as well as a technical drawing.
+For the motor itself, I planned to make a servo-driven hinge mechanism similar to products I found while researching.
+[This Thingiverse page](https://www.thingiverse.com/thing:1323380/files) has the `STL` files from the design below, as well as a technical drawing.
 [This GrabCAD page](https://grabcad.com/library/servo-based-hinge-1) has 3D models also containing the servo motor itself.

 [![Servo-Driven Hinge](../../assets/images/stem/disability-forewarning-system/servo-driven-hinge-vid-thumbnail.jpg)](https://www.youtube.com/watch?v=e58yMo2MXdY)

-I am also planning on attaching the device through suction cups to the back window, as I feel this is the easiest and most secure mechanism for holding the display in place.
+I also planned on attaching the device through suction cups to the back window, as I felt this would be the easiest and most secure mechanism for holding the display in place.

 ## Design Shift

-I met with [Dr. Fagan](https://mees.charlotte.edu/directory/terence-j-fagan) who suggested that I slightly change my design to where the motor is at the axis the screen is rotating around.
+I met with [Dr. Fagan](https://mees.charlotte.edu/directory/terence-j-fagan) again who suggested that I slightly change my design so that the motor is on the axis the screen is rotating around.

 ![New Design](../../assets/images/stem/disability-forewarning-system/motor-image.jpg)

 Using [this servo motor case model](https://cults3d.com/en/orders/53123748), I adapted my design.
-Since I'm not sure what motor I'll use yet, I didn't design the attachment mechanism between the motor shaft and the screen.
+Since I'm wasn't sure what motor I'd yet, I didn't design the attachment mechanism between the motor shaft and the screen.

 ![Motor Design](../../assets/images/stem/disability-forewarning-system/motor-design.jpg)

-Next if the weight of my screen and case is `x`, I want to know the minimum torque for a motor to be able to turn it.
-[Dr. Fagan](https://mees.charlotte.edu/directory/terence-j-fagan) taught me that I can calculate the torque by multiplying the gravitational force by the distance between the axis of rotation and the center of mass, and I can ignore the angle since it starts horizontal and `sin0 (deg) = 1`.
+Next, given the weight of my screen and case `x`, I wanted to know the minimum torque for a motor to be able to turn it.
+[Dr. Fagan](https://mees.charlotte.edu/directory/terence-j-fagan) taught me to calculate the torque by multiplying the gravitational force by the distance between the axis of rotation and the center of mass.
+He said I could ignore the angle since it starts horizontal and `sin0 = 1`.
 He then said I should multiply the result by a safety factor of two.

 ![Fagan Math](../../assets/images/stem/disability-forewarning-system/n-fagan-math.jpg)

-Here's my understanding of it simplified to an inequality for which I can plug in my material and design once it's finalized: `torque >= 19.6 * m * r` where `m` is the mass and `r` is the distance from the motor to the center of gravity.
+Here's the calculation simplified to an inequality for which I could plug in my material and design once it was finalized: `torque >= 19.6 * m * r` where `m` is the mass and `r` is the distance from the motor to the center of gravity.

 ![My Calculation](../../assets/images/stem/disability-forewarning-system/o-t-calc.jpg)

-## Another Idea
+## Additional Features

-Also, beyond the MVP, I'd like to implement notifications when there is low battery to make sure that the user is never in a situation where the device fails during an encounter with law enforcement.
+Also, beyond the MVP, I wanted to implement low-battery notifications to make sure that the user would never be in a situation where the device fails during an encounter with law enforcement.